 A designated Members' Portal covers a wide range of useful materials and guidance.
 This is available for Members to view on the intranet system.
 This resource enables the Council to better provide for Members the opportunity to locate important stored information and data.
-Within the Portal is the Members' Information Pack which provides Members with detailed corporate, strategic and financial information as well as relevant policies and other useful information such as floor plans and complaints guidance.
-Note - access to this is impacted by Covid-19 as members need access to the Town Hall or via a GBC laptop.
+Within the Portal is the Members' Information Pack which provides Members with detailed corporate, strategic and financial information as well as relevant policies and other useful information such as floor plans and complaints guidance..